strohs/brewery-microservices/brewery-eureka/README.md

 # Brewery Eureka Service

-Eureka Server enabling service discovery for Brewery Microservices
+Eureka Server enabling service discovery for the Brewery Microservices.

+This server is secured using HTTP Basic authentication:
+- userId = `netflix`
+- password = `eureka`